Ligue 1 Review | Luka Elsner building on Will Still’s foundations at Reims | OneFootball

 The appointment of Luka Elsner, although not without risks, looked shrewd.
 The Franco-Slovenian manager brought Le Havre AC into the top flight and then, on a shoestring budget, kept them there last season.
 Their survival bid was predicated on defensive solidity and Elsner built a cohesive unit. allowing HAC to finish the campaign with the ninth-best defence in the league.
 Given the Normand club’s financial constraints and the gap in quality to many rivals, even those staving off relegation, it was a considerable feat and one that rightly earned him a promotion to the hot seat at Reims.

 However, the major question upon Elsner’s arrival was whether he could be more expansive at Reims.
 Still laid foundations and elevated expectations at the club and style, as well as substance, was needed.
-Thus far, Elsner has brought both.
+Thus far, Elsner has brought both, with the club currently sat in fourth in Ligue 1, level on points with supposed title contenders Olympique de Marseille.

 Currently, Les Stadistes are conceding more goals per game than Le Havre did last season but already, they are looking like an exciting attacking outfit.
 Only Paris Saint-Germain, Olympique de Marseille and OGC Nice, helped by the 8-0 battering of AS Saint-Étienne, have scored more; with 14 goals in their first seven Ligue 1 matches, table-topping AS Monaco equal Reims’ record.